White Wall (TV series)

-White Wall is a Finnish-Swedish television drama, mystery and sci-fi series Season 1 of which premiered on SVT1 in Sweden on September 20, 2020, and on YLE TV1 in Finland on November 15, 2020.
+White Wall is a Finnish-Swedish science fiction drama television series.
+It was co-created by Aleksi Salmenperä, Mikko Pöllä and Roope Lehtinen.
+The first season premiered on SVT1 in Sweden on September 20, 2020, and on YLE TV1 in Finland on November 15, 2020.
 It was directed by Aleksi Salmenperä (episodes 1–4) and Anna Zackrisson (episodes 5–8).
-White Wall was co-created by Aleksi Salmenperä, Mikko Pöllä and Roope Lehtinen.

-Although the story is set to occur in a fictional mining city in Northern Sweden, site of the world's largest nuclear waste depository, the actual main shooting location was Pyhäsalmi Mine and its surroundings in Pyhäjärvi, Finland.
-White Wall is the most expensive Finnish television series so far (2019) with a budget of seven million Euro.
+Although the story is set to occur in a fictional mining city in northern Sweden, site of the world's largest nuclear waste depository, the actual main shooting location was Pyhäsalmi Mine and its surroundings in Pyhäjärvi, Finland.
+White Wall is the most expensive Finnish television series so far (2019) with a budget of €7 million.